yokoffing/ChatGPT-Prompts/README.md

 ## Writing

+Directions
+Make it clear, concise, and helpful.

+Tones:
+* professional and informative
+* playful and humorous
+* compassionate and respectful
+* academic
+* persuasive
+* optimistic
+* humorous

+Style:
+* The New Yorker
+* The New York Times
+* The Onion

 Bing is less likely to reject `write a sample of a paper` or `write an imaginary draft paper` than `write a paper`.
 You will need to experiment.

 ### [Improvement](https://oneusefulthing.substack.com/i/105897054/always-ask-it-to-look-things-up)